phalcon-kit/docs/docs/phalcon-kit/project-structure.md

 5. **Improved Performance**: HMVC can potentially improve the performance of your application.
 For instance, if a certain module is slow, it won't slow down the entire application, only the specific section where the module is used.
 6. **Framework Compatibility**: As HMVC is a well-recognized pattern, many frameworks, libraries, and tools are designed to work with it.
 Your project can take advantage of a wide range of resources by following the HMVC structure.

-By using the HMVC structure in your Zemit Core project, you'll be able to build complex applications that remain maintainable, scalable, and efficient.
+By using the HMVC structure in your Phalcon Kit project, you'll be able to build complex applications that remain maintainable, scalable, and efficient.

 ```text
 .